Claiming Tutoring Services on Your Canadian Tax Return (2026 Guide)

 With the right strategies and support, individuals with ADHD can develop strong skills for learning, planning, and navigating daily life.

-While public systems continue to evolve, families often need support sooner rather than later.
+While we wait for public systems to slowly catch up, families and adults need support sooner rather than later.
 That is where Learn.
 Develop.
 Succeed.
 (LDS) plays an important role.

-At LDS, we support children, youth, and adults navigating learning challenges related to ADHD and executive functioning differences.
-Through individualized support, learners build practical skills that help them succeed in school, work, and everyday life.
+Our team of experienced educators and case managers support children, youth, and adults navigating learning challenges related to ADHD and executive functioning differences.
+Through individualized neuroaffirming and strengths-based support, learners build practical skills that help them succeed in school, work, and everyday life.

 These include:

-Across British Columbia and Canada, LDS continues to stand in the gap, supporting learners and families while systems gradually adapt.
+Across British Columbia and Canada, we continue to stand in the (currently widening) gap, supporting learners and families while systems gradually adapt.
 Because when the right supports are in place, individuals with ADHD do not just cope, they grow, develop, and succeed.

 – Rachel S. Forbes, Executive Director